masaic-ai-platform/open-responses/docs/Quickstart.md

    • Head over to the [examples directory](https://github.com/masaic-ai-platform/openai-agents-python/tree/main/examples) within the repository.
 Select and run any example script of your choice.
 Please note that all examples should work as expected except for the [research_bot example](https://github.com/masaic-ai-platform/openai-agents-python/tree/main/examples/research_bot) because agent uses OpenAI's proprietary WebSearchTool.

-## 6. Running Agent Examples with OpenAI Agent SDK
+## 6. Running Agent Examples Built with OpenAI Agent SDK To Use Open Responses API Built In Tools

 Before running any example, ensure you are in the openai-agents-python folder.